 The University of Leeds is committed to integrating sustainability into everything that we do, and research is no exception.
 Our researchers are pushing the frontiers of knowledge and discovery to shape a more sustainable future.
 Through our interdisciplinary and partnership approach we are advancing knowledge and creating solutions to local, national and global sustainability challenges.
-And, in line with our climate crisis principles, we are committed to ensuring a sustainable approach to research, through reduced environmental impact, and increased social and community benefits.
+And, in line with our Seven Climate Principles, we are committed to ensuring a sustainable approach to research, through reduced environmental impact, and increased social and community benefits.

 The research we do at Leeds is world-leading and ranges from global justice and inequalities to low carbon technologies.
 Find out more by following the links below.